plpetkov-tech/mila-portfolio/src/arts/sea.md

  - UI Elements
  - Modern Graphics
  - Fluid Design
 description: The design of this composition imitates a low-relief sculpture or a multilayer paper cut effect with a matte surface.
-The abstract shapes mimic water, waves and sand giving the viewer a gentle and relaxed feeling.
+The abstract shapes mimic water, waves and sand giving the viewer a gentle and relaxed feeling
 ---

 The design of this composition imitates a low-relief sculpture or a multilayer paper cut effect with a matte surface.
 The abstract shapes mimic water, waves and sand giving the viewer a gentle and relaxed feeling.